mlarouche/ChronoTrigger-MSU1/README.txt

 Chrono Trigger MSU-1
-Version 1.0
+Version 1.1
 by DarkShock

 This hack adds CD quality audio to Chrono Trigger using the MSU-1 chip invented by byuu.

-The hack has been tested on bsnes-plus v073+1, higan 094 and SD2SNES.
+The hack has been tested on bsnes-plus v073+1, higan 096 and SD2SNES.
 BSNES 070, 075 is NOT RECOMMENDED, use bsnes-plus v073.

 For those playing on SD2SNES, you need to exit to menu using L+R+Select+X shortcut in order to save your game.

+Note they are two patches
+- chrono_msu1.ips for emulators prior to higan v096 and SD2SNES without resume support
+- chrono_msu1_resume.ips for higan v096 and up and SD2SNES with resume support

+If you hate the fact that dungeon music restarts at the beginning with no-resume patch, delete chrono_msu1-69.pcm.

 ================
 = Installation =